massoncheg/forgejo-docs/v1.19/user/first-repository.md

 Branch 'main' set up to track remote branch 'main' from 'origin'.
 ```

+It is expected that you won't see any visual feedback when entering your password.
+Type it blind and hit return.

 The `-u` option sets the upstream remote, which we want to be Codeberg.org, as configured previously.

 The `main` argument sets the name of the branch onto which shall be pushed upstream.
 For this example, it should be the same branch name that you specified when creating the repository.